Table of Contents

 Based on your skills, you want to focus on the right-size of a startup:

-- If a startup is still in its early stages, it’ll be looking only for engineering talent.
+- If a startup is still in its early stages, it’ll be hiring a programmer.
 Initially, the focus is always on building a product.

 - Once a startup has received some funding, they will be hiring generalists for all the responsibilities they previously ignored — e.g. sales, marketing, business development, etc. This is when those soft skills a non-coder can bring to the team become crucial.